k-Mor/QuickFill/README.md

 5. This program contains a search algorithm that makes locating specific issues much easier within the program itself.
 All you have to do is select "Search", input a search term, and the program will show you where it found that term, then copy the search results / path to your clipboard.
 This is super helpful when you don't know where to look for something.
 So, if you didn't have enough time to look at the results, you can just paste them anywhere for further review.
 6. In the "Helpdesk Resources" there are links to just about anything you could need as a Tech.
 There are status pages, guides, official resources like the Approved Applications List, text based guides, etc.

-##### Best of all, this program is totally customizable and very flexible.
+<strong>Best of all, this program is totally customizable and very flexible.
 If you pick up just a little knowledge on how to read JSON, you can write and use your own custom response file!
 This means you can make the program say whatever you want it to.
 However, if you want to keep it simple and aren't interested in writing your own responses, you can just use my API which I'll do my best to keep up to date and relevant.
-Note that this a labor of love and is something that only I can do at this time.
+Note that this a labor of love and is something that only I can do at this time.</strong>

 ## What QuickFill is not
-#### A magic bullet.
+A magic bullet.
 A panacea.
 A one-size-fits-all tool.
 There are still many cases in which you'd have to collaborate with other techs / departments in order to find an appropriate response to a caller or ticket.
 I'd caution you from considering my responses as an authority on a particular issue, but rather a good direction to begin looking for an answer.
 Always double check something you're unfamiliar with.

 ## How to use QuickFill
-#### I aimed to make this program as user friendly as possible, however I recognize that not everyone is conformable with console-based programs.
-I'll break the entire process down in a few easy-to-digest steps:
+I aimed to make this program as user friendly as possible, however I recognize that not everyone is conformable with console-based programs.
+I'll break the entire process down with examples and simple steps.

-#### Run the program
+<strong>First, Run the program</strong>

     1. Open Powershell or the CMD on your Windows Machine and type in "Powershell"
     2. Navigate to the QuickFill directory and run the QuickFill.ps1 script